eclipse-emfcloud/emfcloud-modelserver/README.md

 ## Java Client API

 The model server project features a Java-based client API that eases integration with the model server.
-The interface declaration looks as follows
+The interface declaration is as defined below.
+Please note that the `Model` class is a POJO with a model uri and content.

 ```Java
 public interface ModelServerClientApiV1<A> {